 - The newsletter should help students to use RadGrad effectively (not just visit the site, surf around, and leave).

 The goal of the newsletter email is to provide relevant, actionable information to each student that they can use to improve their degree experience.
-To achieve this, the newsletter has three sections:
+To achieve this, the newsletter is divided into two sections:

 This is the opening message sent to all students, written by the admins, which contains general information and announcements about RadGrad relevent to all student users.
 For example,